HCEMM/sc-tutorials/github_tutorial/README.md

 1. **Log in to GitHub**: Go to [GitHub](https://github.com) and log in to your account.
 2. **Create a New Repository**:
-    - Click the green **New** button on the repositories page.
+    - Repositories related to HCEMM can be created [here](https://github.com/organizations/HCEMM/repositories/new).
-    - Fill in the repository name, description, and choose visibility (public/private).
+    - Fill out the form:
+      - **Repository name**: Choose a unique name for your repository.
+      - **Description**: Provide a brief description of your project.
+      - **Visibility**: Choose between public or private.
-    - Check the box to initialize the repository with a `README.md` file.
+      - **Initialize with a README**: Check this box to create a `README.md` file.
+      - **Add a `.gitignore`**: Select a template based on your project type (e.g., Python, R).
+      - **Choose a license**: Select a license that suits your project (e.g., MIT, Apache 2.0).
+More information [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository).
+    - Click **Create repository**.
 3. **Clone the Repository Locally**:
     - Copy the repository URL (HTTPS/SSH).
     - Open a terminal in VS Code and run: